-They are given opportunity to mentor a child will include: offering problem free time away from their issues, motivational support and guidance and engaging with the child in recreational/educational and interesting activities to open up the child to new experiences to achieve their set goals.
+They are given the opportunity to mentor a child which includes: offering problem free time away from their issues, motivational support and guidance and engaging with the child in recreational/educational and interesting activities.
+To encourage the child to new experiences and to achieve their set goals.
 To challenge negative behaviour and to participate in whole group activities’ with other mentees and their mentors.

 Junior Mentoring In Action